-- A Martial Art must use the same type of movement whether the practitioner is armed or unarmed, wearing armor or unarmored, whether facing an armed or unarmed opponent, whether there is one opponent or many.
+There is thus one specific criterion that is necessary for any art that wants to call itself “martial”.A Martial Art must use the same type of movement, the same tactics and the same strategy, whether the practitioner is armed or unarmed, wearing armor or unarmored, whether facing an armed or unarmed opponent, whether there is one opponent or many.

 Standing upright to tame the animal within

 When one wears body armor (or carries modern military equipment) the center of weight shifts upward.
 The warrior must keep his body upright to maintain his balance.
 The posture becomes “heavier”, and part of the weight shifts from the toes to the heels in motion.
-The practitioner’s stance must of necessity become somewhat wider for the same reason.
-This explains why we see wide stances in most traditional Eastern Martial Arts, as well as in the Martial Arts of the ancient and medieval Western world.
+The practitioner’s stance must of necessity become somewhat “deeper” for the same reason.
+This explains why we see wider stances in most traditional Eastern Martial Arts, as well as in the Martial Arts of the ancient and medieval Western world.

 One factor that most ancient civilizations understood, and that modern science has only begun to verify over the past 10 years (note microtubule theory, post-transplant personality effects, etc.) is the following axiom: we think with our bodies.
 A great part of our unconscious mind is hidden within the consistency of the body’s cell-group functions.
 This is reflected both in traditional Chinese and in Hippocratic medical thought.
 Ancient peoples were well aware of the difference between combative dueling and the high demands of the battlefield, and – if one is inclined to look at things in a philosophical extent - the very demands of living life itself in this context.
 As one concentrates on his movement, whether he is dancing, working in construction, or practicing martial arts, he is essentially programming his unconscious mind – there is no way around this.
 One may observe the following phenomenon, then: Martial Arts that rely on the body’s natural aggressive stance are capable of inducing corresponding changes to the practitioner’s personality, leading the individual to become more aggressive (this is a generalization, of course, not a rule).
 This aggressiveness may constitute a problem, both in living out a normal life in society, and by inducing a strategic mistake in war, personal combat, or even a combat sport.
-It is no simple coincidence that the most successful athletes in combative sport adopt a more upright posture over time that allows for more refined and less aggressive movement.
+It is no simple coincidence that the most successful athletes in combat sports adopt a more upright posture over time that allows for more refined and less aggressive movement.

 The connection between the way a practitioner moves during combat, and the philosophical dimension inherent to each civilization and culture, is a link established by the historical and archeological record all the way back to the Neolithic age.